Usage

 Value

-A character vector, possibly trimmed by str_trim()
+A character vector, possibly trimmed by str_trim().

 Details

-is an alternative to utils::str()
+format_vector() is an alternative to utils::str() that exposes a much

 simpler generic formatting interface and yields terser outputs of name/value